bcgov/nr-repository-composer/README.md

 # NR Repository Composer

-NR Repository Composer provides convenient way to launch generators to scaffold applications using NRIDS tooling and deployment pipelines.
+NR Repository Composer is a set of generators for installing and updating NRIDS tooling.
+It can scaffold NRIDS applications hosted on GitHub with a deployment pipeline, catalogue files (Backstage) and more.

 The generators are created using [Yeoman](http://yeoman.io).
-For distribution, it is packaged into a docker container for running on a developer's machine.
+For distribution, it is packaged into a container image for running on a developer's machine using Docker or Podman.

 # Prerequisites

 There are two ways to run the composer.

-## Run using a Container
+## Run using a container image

 You will need to install one of the following.
+Either can run the composer using the prebuilt container (ghcr.io/bcgov-nr/nr-repository-composer).

 * [Podman](https://podman.io)
 * [Docker](https://www.docker.com)

-The generators are easiest to run by installing Podman or Docker so that you can use the prebuilt container (ghcr.io/bcgov-nr/nr-repository-composer).

 It is recommended that users running Windows install the command locally or use Podman.
-Docker cannot modify the file permissions correctly on mounted volumes.
+Docker has a known issue with modifying file permissions correctly on a mounted volumes.
 As such, the example commands will not work.

 ## Run using a local install

 You will need to install node and clone this repository.
+You can checkout a version tag (vx.x.x) to run a specific release.

 * [Node 20](https://nodejs.org/en)